Browse Kuhnke Solenoids by type

 In its simplest terms, a solenoid is a device that converts electrical energy into mechanical movement.

 A solenoid, constructed from copper wire which is uniformly wound onto a spool to create an electrical coil, generates a controlled magnetic field when an electrical current is applied.
-The magnetic field interacts with a ferromagnetic armature positioned inside the spool’s hollow core, which converts the electrical current into fast linear or rotary mechanical motion.
+The magnetic field interacts with a ferromagnetic armature positioned inside the spools hollow core, converting the electrical current into fast linear or rotary mechanical motion.

 Rotary, linear, and holding solenoids are found in various industrial applications; these include medical, automotive, machine automation, wind energy, marine and agricultural applications.